 Chris grew up with a French mother and British father – both of whom were university professors.
 However, academics were a struggle for Chris.
 Chris would come to learn he had undiagnosed dyslexia.
 Over the years, Chris learned to embrace what he now calls his superpower.
 Chris believes that dyslexia has allowed him to overcome barriers to achieve his many accomplishments.

 Shazam is a great example.
-When Chris had the idea to identify music using a mobile phone, no technology existed to achieve his goal.
+Though Chris does not position himself as an expert on the broader future of A.I., his journey as a true A.I. pioneer started when Chris had the idea to identify music using a mobile phone, as no technology existed to achieve his goal.
 In addition, he was told by Professors at MIT and Stanford that this application of pattern recognition was impossible.

 Besides inventing a new technology that didn’t yet exist, he had to build a search engine supercomputer from scratch, create the world’s largest music database, and create a user experience on very basic mobile phones.
 Did Chris ever think maybe the experts were right?
 “No,” he says.